washingtonyachtclub/documents/WYC_Policies.md

 Know the check-out procedures.

 ##### Practical Skills
-Rig and derig the boat, demonstrate basic sailing ability, docking, a man overboard and perform a wet capsize in at least 3 knots of wind.
+Rig and derig the boat, demonstrate basic sailing ability, docking, a crew overboard and perform a wet capsize in at least 3 knots of wind.

 ##### Safety and Protection
 Display consideration for the safety of lives and for the protection of club equipment.